foreverLoveWisdom/foreverLoveWisdom/README.md

 > Changeability is the only design metric that matters; code that's easy to change is well-designed

 > Like many human endeavors, design is part art, part engineering, and part guesswork and experimentation.
 Discipline, hard work, inspiration, and sound technique all play their parts

+> “Mak­ing even a sim­ple change to a mono­lith­ic code­base is pret­ty hard because you must under­stand the entire thing very well.
+Mak­ing changes to small­er, well-defined mod­ules is much easier.”